Fritz Dupre

-Fritz Dupré was a London merchant of iron and manganese ores who became known as the "Manganese Ore King".
+Fritz Dupré was a London merchant of iron and manganese ores, who became known as the "Manganese Ore King".

 Early life and career

-Friedrich Carl Cornel Philipp Dupré was born in Bad Soden-Salmünster, in the Main-Kinzig district, in Hesse on 10 March 1862.
+Friedrich Carl Cornel Philipp Dupré was born in Bad Soden-Salmünster, in the Main-Kinzig district, in Hesse, Germany, on 10 March 1862.
 His parents were Wilhelm (Guillaume) Charles Frédéric Achilles and Ernestine Weisbecker.
 Little is known about his education and early life, but at the age of 31 he came to London.
 For his first two years there, he worked with the iron ore trader Herman at H. Borner & Co in Leadenhall Street.

-In March 1895 he established F. Dupré & Co, dealing principally in iron and manganiferous ores from Greece and Spain for supply to the steel making industry.
+In March 1895, he established F. Dupré & Co, dealing principally in iron and manganiferous ores from Greece and Spain for supply to the steel making industry.
 Refinements in steel required manganese ore with a lower phosphorus content, and Dupré contracted to take almost the whole production of the largest Brazilian manganese ore mine, the Morro da Mina Mine, to sell in Europe and the US.
 From 1900, India developed into a major source of low phosphorus manganese ore and Dupré introduced it into Europe and the US as "Oriental Manganese Ore".
 He had also continued as a trader in manganese ores from the Caucasus.

 Following the Russian nationalisation of these mines in 1918, through a financial support deal with Russia's exclusive broker, Harriman, he strengthened his position in the manganese ore trade to such an extent that he became known as the "Manganese Ore King".
-In the 1920s he further cemented his dominance in the trade by securing the European sole selling rights for new mines in the British Gold Coast Colony.
+In the 1920s, he further cemented his dominance in the trade by securing the European sole selling rights for new mines in the British Gold Coast Colony.